Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 pre_truncation('SRR1658570_1.fastq', 'MboI')
 pre_truncation('SRR1658570_2.fastq', 'MboI')
 ```
 The output files will have the same filename with extension ```.trunc.fastq```.
-If a different restriction enzyme (RE) than HindIII, MboI, NcoI and DpnII has been used in the Hi-C experiment, then run:
+If a different restriction enzyme (RE) than HindIII, MboI, NcoI and DpnII has been used in the Hi-C experiment, then run the following for each fastq file:
 ```Python
 execfile('pre_truncation.py')
 pre_truncation('a_file.fastq', 'custom_RE', 'custom_ligation_junction')